samriddhi125/-MeToo-Tweets-Emotion-analysis/README.md

 ### Project Name

-**[Your Project Name]**
+**Me Too Tweets Sentiment Analysis**

 ### Project Description
 In this project we have primarily used Python libraries like , Artificial Intelligence and Machine Learning models such as , to analyse and visualise the emotions attached with the #metoo tweets and prominent public figures.
 This insight will greatly help in understanding the reach and impact of such movements that happen on social media platforms as well as help in spreading awareness about safety and empowerment of survivors of such crimes.

-### Key Features

-- [List the most important features or functionalities of your project.]
-- [Feature 1]
-- [Feature 2]
-- [Feature 3]

 ### Technologies Used

-- Python libraries : re, ntlk, spacy, LDA (latent dilichlet allocation), plotly, matplotlib, seaborn
+- Python libraries : re, ntlk, spacy, LDA (latent dilichlet allocation), plotly, matplotlib, seaborn and Vader
 - AI and ML models:
-- Data analysis and visualisation tools:
+- Data analysis and visualisation tools: plotly, matplotlib, seaborn

 ### Results:

 ### Future Improvements
-We can add more dimension to this project
+We can add more dimension to this project by accessing the X (formerly Twitter) API and using realtime data to predict emotions and plot interactive graphs.
-Older data to see how the movement has evolved
-Crime data related to locations mentioned in the dataset – if it has reduced, Minors - under age, age data in the tweets
-How you will show relation between words in the same tweet if they exist separately Make the problem statements in to points
-Check if this dataset is available on kaggle and if so there are ways to add novelty to this project Predict using the popular tweets people who can head such movement in the future What movements can be born out of #MeToo such as for healing and legal matters etc Intensity of sentiment analysis

 ## Get Involved